-Did you know that the Pag-IBIG contribution deducted from your monthly salary will go a long way for your future?
+Did you know that the salary deduction based on the latest Pag-IBIG contribution table will go a long way for your future?

 You won’t realize—much less appreciate—the value of your contributions until you get a Pag-IBIG loan or withdraw your funds when you retire.
 In short, paying your Pag-IBIG contributions is saving money for your future.

 Keep reading to understand the Pag-IBIG savings in detail, including the contribution table for every member category, how much you should contribute, how to make a payment, and the different ways to check your contribution.

 At a Glance: Latest Updates Concerning Pag-IBIG Contributions

 1. There will be no increase in the Pag-IBIG membership contribution rate for January 2023